 Haven (Haiwen) Feng

-Starting in Autumn 2024, I will be visiting Berkeley AI Research , where I will be advised by Angjoo Kanazawa.
-I've also spent a wonderful summer with Marc Levoy's group at Adobe in 2023, hosted by Cecilia Zhang.
+Since Autumn 2024, I have been visiting Berkeley AI Research, where I am advised by Angjoo Kanazawa.
+I also spent a wonderful summer with Marc Levoy's group at Adobe in 2023, hosted by Cecilia Zhang.

 Before my PhD, I received M.Sc. and B.Sc. degrees in Physics at the University of Tübingen.
 For my master's, I researched disentangled representation learning with Wieland Brendel and Matthias Bethge at Tübingen AI Center.
 During my bachelor's, I worked on 3D face reconstruction with Timo Bolkart and Michael J. Black at MPI-IS.